-- A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, and a third-party field review appraisal are required (the field review applies to loan amounts >\$1,000,000). - The Agencies' manual underwriting documentation requirements for income and assets must be followed.
+- For loan amounts >\$1,000,000, a full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections and either a third-party field review appraisal or a second full URAR with interior and exterior inspections are required. - The Agencies' manual underwriting documentation requirements for income and assets must be followed.
 In addition: - If a VOE is used to document income, it must be accompanied with a current paystub. - If a VOD is used to document assets, it must be accompanied with one month's bank statement.